Searching For The Lost Children After DR Congo Volcanic Eruption - UrduPoint

 "This boy was lost on the night of the eruption," Bisimwa said.
 "As you can see, I carry him in my arms and he doesn't cry."
 Child protection agencies say that 978 children have so far been reunited with their loved ones.

-- 'The last child' - Community aid networks in a region sadly accustomed to crises have facilitated their work .
+Community aid networks in a region sadly accustomed to crises have facilitated their work.

 "The Congolese public have shown extraordinary solidarity.
 Many families took in lost children," said ICRC protection officer Margot Champeix.